Skip to content

 • PRN Symbicort® was inferior to Budesonide maintenance therapy in achieving asthma control (34.4% of weeks with well-controlled asthma vs 44.4% of weeks).

-• PRN Symbicort® was similar to Budesonide maintenance therapy in reducing asthma exacerbation rates, but less total steroid dose was used and patients did not need to remember to take a medication every day.
+• PRN Symbicort® was similar to Budesonide maintenance therapy in reducing asthma exacerbation rates.
+Still, less total steroid dose was used, and patients did not need to remember to take a medication every day.

-Participants had reminders to take medications and it was felt that the high level of adherence (79%) recorded in the low dose maintenance budesonide group was unlikely to reflect real-world experience.
+Participants were reminded to take medications, and it was felt that the high level of adherence (79%) recorded in the low-dose maintenance budesonide group was unlikely to reflect real-world experience.
 This good adherence was hypothesized as the reason for the better findings in the budesonide group.
 SYGMA 2 was designed as a more pragmatic study to represent real-world adherence levels and evaluate this hypothesis.

 SYGMA 2